Reservists on Duty: Background

 The organization was established in 2015 by Amit Deri, the former director of the pre-military college, Tavor, in Upper Nazareth.
 The idea of establishing the organization took shape after Deri witnessed a protest of the Boycott, Divestment and Sanctions movement in Ireland, where spokesmen for BDS grounded their arguments against Israel's treatment of Palestinians with material obtained from Israeli NGOs, such as Breaking the Silence.
-Deri felt that there was distortion in the way that this material was presented, and decided to combat this information by forming a forum of reserve soldiers who were able to respond to allegations of misconduct.
+Deri felt that there was distortion in the way that this material was presented, and decided to combat such misinformation by forming a forum of reserve soldiers who could respond to allegations of misconduct.

-The organization was founded after dozens of Israeli Defense Force officers and soldiers decided to take action against the activity of Breaking the Silence and signed a petition.
+The organization was founded after Israeli Defense Force officers and soldiers decided to take action against the activity of Breaking the Silence and signed a petition.
 They demanded that the Prime Minister of Israel, Benjamin Netanyahu, stop this organization's cooperation with state institutions and particularly the IDF.
 Moreover, they demanded that he prevent the funding of Breaking the Silence by foreign countries.
 The petition received the support of over half of the Knesset members.